VisionEval/VisionEval-Docs/docs/09-estimation.md

 In some instances it is impractical to include the model estimation data as files in the 'inst/extdata' directory, and not necessary for model users to provide regional model estimation data.
 If, for example, the source data has confidential elements, it may be necessary to preprocess the data to anonymize it before including in the package; or the source data may be too large to include as a text file in the package.
 In these cases, source data may be processed outside of the package and then the processed datasets included in the package as datasets in R binary files.
 If that is done, the binary data files should be placed in a directory named 'data-raw' in the package.

 ### The tests Directory
 The 'tests' directory contains R scripts and the results of module tests.
 The *scripts* directory contains all the scripts used to carry out module tests.
-The directory also contains subdirectories for each of the model types the module is to be tested with (e.g VE-RSPM, VE-State, VE-RPAT).
+The directory also contains subdirectories for each of the model types the module is to be tested with (e.g VE-RSPM, VE-State).
 Two approaches are available for handing module data that includes input files the module uses, all the *defs* files, and a datastore which contains all the datasets used by the module aside from those in the input files.
 These data can be included in the package or they may be kept in a central repository.
 If they are included in the package, they must be placed in the directory for the corresponding model.
 This is necessary to avoid conflicts in the test data for different models.
 The scripts directory includes a testing script which runs the tests on all modules in a package for a particular module.
 For example, the script for testing modules in a VE-State application is named *vestate_test.R*.
 The scripts directory also includes a *test.R* script which calls the individual model test scripts for automated package testing.
 If the centralized data testing approach is used, a *test_functions.R* script needs to be included.
 This includes functions needed to support the centralized test data approach.
 The test process is still not finalized.
 In the future this functionality will be included in the framework software.
 Following is an example of a test script using the central data approach:

 ```
 #vestate_test.R